ZACH Theatre Leadership

-ELISBETH CHALLENER (Managing Director) joined ZACH Theatre as Managing Director in 2007, with responsibility for strategic planning, management, finances and fundraising for the organization.
-Under Elisbeth’s leadership, ZACH successfully designed, built and opened the new $23M Topfer Theatre, which has won significant awards and wide-spread acclaim — all while bringing the theatre to within 800,000 dollars of completing the largest capital campaign in ZACH’s history.
-Other accomplishments during her six years at ZACH include creating a multi-year strategic plan that will move the organization into the next phase of its significant expansion, increasing revenue from single ticket sales by 79 percent and increasing revenue from season ticket sales by 139 percent.
-At a time when many arts organizations in Austin and around the nation have been struggling, ZACH has grown its operating budget from $3 million to $7 million dollars and has operated “in the black” throughout Elisbeth’s tenure.
+Elisbeth Challener (Managing Director) joined ZACH Theatre as Managing Director in June of 2007, with responsibility for strategic planning, management, finances, marketing, and fundraising for the organization.
+Under Elisbeth’s leadership, ZACH successfully designed, built and opened the new Topfer Theatre, which has won significant awards and wide-spread acclaim completing the largest capital campaign in ZACH’s history.
+In August ZACH celebrated the successful conclusion of the $23.5M campaign!
+Other accomplishments during her seven years at ZACH include creating a new multi-year strategic plan that will move the organization into the next phase of its significant expansion, increasing revenue from single ticket sales by 79 percent and increasing revenue from season ticket sales by 139 percent.
+At a time when many arts organizations in Austin and around the nation have been struggling, ZACH has grown its operating budget from $3 million to $8 million dollars and has operated “in the black” throughout Elisbeth’s tenure.

 Before moving to Austin, Elisbeth was Executive Director of Montalvo Arts Center in the San Francisco Bay Area.
 She led Montalvo’s growth from a small, community-based organization into a major presenting venue and home to an internationally acclaimed artists’ residency program.
 During nearly two decades at Montalvo, her other accomplishments included increasing ticket sales from less than $500,000 to more than $4 million, expanding the patron base from 6,000 to 80,000 and raising more than $20 million for capital projects.